The De’Longhi EC702 15 Bar Pump Espresso Maker Review

 Though this machine does allow you to program a few of its features, including the pressure, you can rest easy with the default settings.
 The machine has been optimized to brew well without any expertise on your part, so there is no question about it–anyone can brew espresso with the De’Longhi EC702.

-The De’Longhi EC702 is ESE pod compatible, so you can easily pop in an espresso pod if you don’t have time to grind your beans in the morning.
+The De’Longhi EC702 is ESE pod compatible, like the Didiesse Frog espresso machine, so you can easily pop in an espresso pod if you don’t have time to grind your beans in the morning.
 That being said, we want to remind you that the best tasting java is always brewed with freshly ground coffee, so the extra two minutes you spend grinding will certainly be worth it.

 This espresso machine by De’Longhi also lets you know when the water level in the tank is low so that you can refill it, rather than realizing you are out of water when you try to brew espresso and just a few drops come out.